Vukodlok/FreeCodeCamp-Projects/README.md

 ## Scientific Computing with Python
 - Vigenere Cipher - Use Python to create a program that encodes and decodes text using a Vigenere cipher.
 This was part of FCC's Scientific Computing with Python course.
+- Credit Card Verification - Use Python to verify a credit card number by implementing the Luhn algorithm.
+This was part of FCC's Scientific Computing with Python course.